-The official record of the academic accomplishment of each student who enrolls is maintained by the Registrar.
+The official record of the academic accomplishment of each student who enrolls is maintained by the Director of the Office of Records and Registration.
 All courses attempted, grades awarded, degrees conferred, and the major program of baccalaureate degree recipients, along with identifying personal data, are certified on the transcript.
 There is a \$5.00 charge for each official transcript that is requested.
 Faxed transcripts will incur an additional \$10 per copy charge (\$15 total).
 Federal law requires the written consent of the student to release a transcript.
 Transcripts will not be released if the student is financially indebted to the college.